wangjiawen2013/charton/README.md

 ## WebAssembly and Frontend

 ## Industrial-Grade Visualization
 Charton scales the Grammar of Graphics to heavy-duty production.
-Adopting the same proven philosophy as ggplot2, Altair, and the evolving ECharts validates the architecture as the industry standard.
-Beyond layering, it delivers strict type safety and zero-copy integration with Polars for robust pipelines under extreme loads.
+By adopting the same proven philosophy as ggplot2, Altair, and ECharts, it validates its architecture as the industry standard, delivering strict type safety and zero-copy Polars integration for robust pipelines under extreme loads.
+This is powered by a rigorous Scale Arbitration engine that consolidates data domains into a "Single Source of Truth," ensuring absolute mathematical consistency and seamless cross-plot mapping while eliminating the fragile, hard-coded patches and silent overrides common in template-based tools.

 ## Publish Quality
 Designed for precision, Charton provides pixel-perfect control over complex marks.
 Whether it is a multi-layered ErrorBar for medical research or a high-density scatter plot for bioinformatics, Charton delivers the aesthetic rigor required by top-tier journals like Nature, Science, and Cell.